pydio/pydio-doc-admin-guide/5_securing_your_data/6_compliance_audit/3_storage_usage.md

 [:image:5_securing_your_data/auditing_accesses/storage_usage/storage_detail_cellsdata_admin.png]

-Or we could analyse the `personal-files` of your current users and see who and what is taking so much space as seen on the screenshot below.
+We could also analyse the `personal` workspaces of your current users and see who and what is taking so much space as seen on the screenshot below.

 [:image:5_securing_your_data/auditing_accesses/storage_usage/storage_detail_personal.png]